scurvysteve/open-source-mba/README.md

 # Open Source MBA - Version 1.0

-A DIY MBA curriculum tailored for a professional in the investment management field.
+A DIY MBA curriculum tailored for a professional in the asset management field.

 ## Table of Contents

 ### Pre-Requisites

-### Core Subjects
+### Core MBA Subjects
 - [Accounting](#Accounting)
 - [Finance](#Finance)
 - [Other](#Other)